ocaml-bench/sandmark/README.md

 ### orun

-The orun wrapper is packaged in `orun/`, it collects runtime and OCaml garbage collector statistics producing output in a JSON format.
-You can use orun independently of the sandmark benchmarking suite, by installing it as an opam pin (e.g. `opam install .` from within `orun/`).
+The orun wrapper is packaged as a separate package [here](https://opam.ocaml.org/packages/orun/).
+It collects runtime and OCaml garbage collector statistics producing output in a JSON format.

+You can use orun independently of the sandmark benchmarking suite, by installing it, e.g. using `opam install orun`.

 ### Using a directory different than /home